TJZine/Retune/spec-pack/modules/plex-server-discovery.md

      return null;
    }
    ```

-   **webOS-Specific Considerations:**
+**webOS-Specific Considerations**:

 - webOS 3.x+ apps typically run in a secure context
 - Local HTTP may be blocked; test during development
 - Plex servers with valid certs (via plex.direct) should work over HTTPS
 - For LAN-only servers without certs, user may need to configure app permissions

 ### MUST NOT: